-"Fees and Charges" shall mean all fees and charges authorized to be charged by the Bank pursuant to the terms and provisions of Loan Agreements.
+"Fees and Charges" shall mean all fees and charges authorized to be charged by the Bank pursuant to Subsection (VIII) of Section 6 and Subsection (II) of Section 27 of the Act and charged by the Bank to Governmental Units pursuant to the terms and provisions of Loan Agreements.

-"Fiduciary or Fiduciaries" shall mean the Trustee, any Paying Agent, or any or all of them as may be appropriate.
+"Fiduciary" or "Fiduciaries" shall mean the Trustee, any Paying Agent, or any or all of them, as may be appropriate.